Oppose the Fairness to Pet Owners Act

 by Dr. Spencer Tally, Pharm D, DVM, GVMA Columnist

 1) As more and more human pharmacies fill veterinary prescriptions we can expect to see the cost of having these prescriptions filled escalate.
 A review of how human pharmaceuticals have had a substantial rise in cost over the past few years speaks to this.
 For example, look what happened to tetracycline.
 Other examples include antifungal drugs and terbutaline.
 Many others can be can be named.

 2) Health insurance pays for most prescriptions for humans.
 Most pet owners don't have health insurance that will pay for their pets medication so they will end up with the burden of higher costs.
 Think of how your own prescription costs have increased over the past few years?

 3) The health of animals in Georgia and across the nation will be severely compromised if the animal care giver cannot afford to pay for the medication for the animals.
-Also, there is always an increased risk of prescription fill error when the prescription is fill by a third party, especially if the pharmacist has had no training in animal pharmacology.
+Also, there is always an increased risk of prescription fill error when the prescription is filled by a third party, especially if the pharmacist has had no training in animal pharmacology.
 Our concern is pet safety and affordable healthcare for the animal care giver/pet.

 What can you do?